By David Joel Miller.

 You build muscles by lifting weights and doing the exercises.
 You develop job skills by doing the task over and over each time looking for the things you can improve.
 High performers never stop perfecting their skills.
 They also discover that you do not get better just by doing the things you are good at over and over.
 Practice also includes finding your weak spots and practicing to perfect those skills.

 Most obstacles to accomplishing something are only temporary setbacks.
 Look for other ways to reach your desired result.
 Go over, dig under, or go around.
 Look for ways to turn that obstacle into a solution.
 When you find a new unique way to overcome obstacles you get a long lead over those others who are still back at the start saying it can’t be done.

 There are short cuts.
-They works sometimes for a while.
-But if your way of winning involves cheating, dishonesty or cutting corners in the long run that kind of accomplishment is fleeting.
+They work sometimes, for a while.
+But if your way of winning involves cheating, dishonesty or cutting corners, in the long run, that kind of accomplishment is fleeting.
 Once you get caught cutting corners you lose others trust and they take away the prize.